any-docs/css/content/reference/values/corner-shape-value/index.md

 ### `<corner-shape-value>` value comparison

-In this example, we provide a drop-down menu allowing you to select different `<corner-shape-value>` values and a slider that updates the container's {{cssxref("border-radius")}}.
+In this example, we provide a drop-down menu allowing you to select different `<corner-shape-value>` values and a slider that updates the container's `border-radius`.
 This enables visualizing the effect of the different keywords and `superellipse()` parameter values.

 The `corner-shape` property defines the shape of the box's corners while the region the shape is applied to is specified by the `border-radius` property.
-The code is hidden for brevity, but you can find a [full explanation of `corner-shape` values](/reference/properties/corner-shape#comparing_corner-shape_values) along with other related examples on the {{cssxref("corner-shape")}} reference page.
+The code is hidden for brevity, but you can find a [full explanation of `corner-shape` values](/reference/properties/corner-shape#comparing_corner-shape_values) along with other related examples on the `corner-shape` reference page.

 ```html hidden live-sample___value-comparison
 <form>